dervism/webpack_react_starter/README.md

 - npm start / npm run start: Start the application in development mode.
 - npm run build: Create a minified production build.
-- npm run deploy: Publish a production copy to your GitHub Pages (if you have one)
+- npm run deploy: Publish a production copy to your GitHub Pages (if you have a repository)

 **What I put together:**